sameerabit/era-biz-laravel-task/README.md

 ## Design and Trade-offs

 1. Assuming that the ReCaptcha token has come from the front-end user, and the endpoint has been added to verify the token.
+2. Instead of device name (token name from front end), a configuration has been added to .env file to generate API token for sanctum.
+    ```
+        AUTH_TOKEN_NAME=era_biz_app
+    ```
-2. Default filters have been added to search by product name, description and price between two values.
+3. Default filters have been added to search by product name, description and price between two values.
-3. Products can be sorted by using sory_by_name and sort_by_price.
+4. Products can be sorted by using sory_by_name and sort_by_price.
-4. In order to and new filters and sorting mechanism please check the following class.
+5. In order to and new filters and sorting mechanism please check the following class.
-5. More exceptions can be handled using app/Exceptions/Handler.php , Fore the moment Not Found Execption is the one only handled.
+6. More exceptions can be handled using app/Exceptions/Handler.php , Fore the moment Not Found Execption is the one only handled.
-6. API tests written for products for basic functionalities.
+7. API tests written for products for basic functionalities.
 You can add more advanced tests.

 ```
     app/Filters/ProductFilter.php